Kaine Robertson: Club

 Robertson joined the Viadana and first played for their junior squad; he made his debut for the senior squad on 22 September 2001 at Padua against Petrarca.

 Robertson contributed to Viadana's victory in the 2001–02 Italian Championship with 12 tries that made him the Italian seasonal top try scorer; he went on winning two Italian Cups (in 2003 and 2007), and was part of the side that got to the Championship's final in 2008–09, who eventually lost to Benetton Treviso.

 He was also top try scorer in 2006–07 (9 tries) and 2008–09 (11 tries).

-His pace and power made him an immediate hit with his club side Viadana, he contributed to Viadana's victory in the 2001–02 Italian Championship with 12 tries that made him the Italian seasonal top try scorer; and was part of the Viadana side that won two Italian Cups (in 2003 and 2007).
-He was also top try scorer in the Italian league in 2006–07 (9 tries) and 2008–09 (11 tries).

 He joined the inaugural Aironi side for the 2010/11 season, but didn't play until January after suffering a shoulder injury in pre season, once back from injury he regained his position as starting winger, starting in all games for the rest of the season.

 The season of 2011/2012 was again hindered by injury and he missed the entire season due to his 3rd knee reconstruction.

 After Aironi was disbanded in the summer of 2012 Kaine chose to re-join Viadana.
 Many of his former Aironi teammates joined the new team Zebre.